Huntsville, Alabama: Military and NASA involvement

-Early American space flight

 The city is nicknamed "The Rocket City" for its close association with U.S. space missions.
 On January 31, 1958, ABMA placed America's first satellite, Explorer 1, into orbit using a Jupiter-C launch vehicle, a descendant of the Redstone.
 This brought national attention to Redstone Arsenal and Huntsville, with widespread recognition of this being a major center for high technology.

 On July 1, 1960, 4,670 civilian employees, associated buildings and equipment, and 1840 acre of land were transferred from ABMA to form NASA's George C. Marshall Space Flight Center (MSFC).
 Wernher von Braun was MSFC's initial director.
 On September 8, President Dwight D. Eisenhower formally dedicated the MSFC.

 During the 1960s, the major mission of MSFC was in developing the Saturn boosters used by NASA in the Apollo Lunar Landing Program.
 For this, MSFC greatly increased its employees, and many new companies joined the Huntsville industrial community.
 The Cummings Research Park was developed just north of Redstone Arsenal to partially accommodate this industrial growth, and has now become the second-largest research park of this type in America.

+Huntsville was selected as the permanent home of the United States Space Operations Command in 2020, but in 2023 the Pentagon announced that the temporary headquarters would be expanded and remain in Colorado.
+However, on September 2, 2025, president Donald Trump announced that the headquarters would be moved to Huntsville, because, according to Trump, "they fought harder for it than anybody else".